Adamf124/The-Gourmet-Nomad/README.md

 ## Versioning

 So far.
 This is version 1.
-Version 2 will be finished by 8/10.
-Hopefully this will include a more in-depth frontend as well as a google API for geolocation. iok
+Version 2 will be finished by 8/10/18.
+Hopefully this will include a more in-depth frontend as well as a google API for geolocation.
 Version 3 release date: TBD

 ## Authors